Freeland Chamber of Commerce

 Island Shakespeare Festival

 Island Shakespeare Festival is about people.
 Well, and Shakespeare.
 But also, artists, community, learning, connections, collaborations, music, art, life, the Pacific Northwest, and, oh, yeah, we truly believe that everyone should be able to see quality theatre.
-For free.
+Performances are “Pay what you will.”
+We “pass the hat” after performances and appreciate donations.
 Shakespeare and classical theatre are what we do, but it really is more than that.
 In some ways, one could say that to us, theatre is sacred.

 Admission: $5.00 adults / Children 16 and under FREE Admission